jefflgaol/Install-Packages-Jetson-ARM-Family/README.md

 ```
 $ sudo pip3 install --pre --extra-index-url https://developer.download.nvidia.com/compute/redist/jp/v411 tensorflow-gpu
 ```
-If you run into a problem when execute the code above:
+If you run into a problem when execute the code above like this:
 ```
 Exception:
 Traceback (most recent call last):